Best Home Equity Loan Lenders

 How do you get a home equity loan?

-Apply for a home equity loan through a bank, credit union or other lender.
+Apply for a home equity loan through a bank, credit union or other mortgage lender.
 In most cases, you can apply online, over the phone or by walking into a branch.
-You should have at least 15% to 20% equity in your home, a credit score of at least 620 to 700 and a DTI ratio under 43%.

 What can I use a home equity loan for?

 There are few limits on what you can use a home equity loan for.
-Many homeowners use home equity loans to make home repairs or improvements, consolidate high-interest debt, pay for education or make a big purchase.
+Many homeowners use home equity loans to make home repairs or improvements, consolidate high-interest debt, pay for college, buy a second home or invest in stocks or rental properties.

 How does a home equity loan affect your credit score?